apache/pekko/CONTRIBUTING.md

 For a pull request to be considered at all, it has to meet these requirements:

 1. Regardless if the code introduces new features or fixes bugs or regressions, it must have comprehensive tests.
-1. The code must be well documented in the Lightbend's standard documentation format (see the 'Documentation' section below).
+1. The code must be well documented as per the existing documentation format (see the 'Documentation' section below).
 1. The commit messages must properly describe the changes.
 See further below.
 1. A pull request must be [linked to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) it aims to resolve in the PR's description (or comments).
 This can be achieved by writing "Fixes #1234" or similar in PR description.
-1. All Lightbend projects must include Lightbend copyright notices.
-Each project can choose between one of two approaches:

-    1. All source files in the project must have a Lightbend copyright notice in the file header.
-    1. The Notices file for the project includes the Lightbend copyright notice and no other files contain copyright notices.
-See <https://www.apache.org/legal/src-headers.html> for instructions for managing this approach for copyrights.

-    Akka uses the first choice, having copyright notices in every file header.
-When absent, these are added automatically during `sbt compile`.

 #### Additional guidelines